qnngroup/qnngds/docs/user/index.rst

 * Sample: toplevel of design, either a wafer or piece that contains multiple experiments.

     * Experiment: an individual experiment that has a specific intended use case.
       Includes circuit/device and pads.

         * Circuit: a circuit comprised of multiple devices e.g. SNSPD with nTron amplifier.
-Does not include pads.
+          Use of pads is generally discouraged, as it decreases reusability of circuits.
           Typically defined in a PDK.

         * Device: a single device e.g. individual nTron, hTron, etc.

 This library is intended to be used alongside a PDK that defines a specific layer stackup and any custom circuits/layouts for a fabrication process.

 Contents